Robert Pfeifle: Career

-He retired from his construction business in 1929 after a quarter-century of self-employment working on more than 600 buildings (residential and commercial).
+He retired from his construction business in 1929 after a quarter-century of self-employment working on more than 600 buildings, including both residential and commercial structures.
 He was long a trustee of his church, the First Moravian Church, part of the Moravian Church in North America.

-Political career

-City councilman

 Pfeifle was elected to the Bethlehem city council, serving from 1916 to 1928.
 During his time as councilman the city went through first World War I and then the Roaring Twenties, which hit the city especially hard socially.
 During the 1920s, the south side of Bethlehem grew notorious for its increasing criminal elements, developing a reputation as a weekend retreat for New Yorkers to commit vices such as drinking, gambling and prostitution.
 On November 12, 1927, officer Charles Fenton was shot and killed attempting to apprehend a robbery suspect from one of the south side's 35 brothels.
 His death sparked massive outcry for the city government to step in and restore law and order.